Carolina Panthers

 The Carolina Panthers are a professional American football team based in Charlotte, North Carolina.
-The Panthers compete in the National Football League (NFL), as a member club of the league's National Football Conference (NFC) South division.
-The team is headquartered in Bank of America Stadium in Uptown Charlotte; the stadium also serves as the team's home field.
-The Panthers are supported throughout the Carolinas; although the team has played its home games in Charlotte since 1996, it played its home games at Memorial Stadium in Clemson, South Carolina during its first season in 1995.
-The team hosts its annual training camp at Wofford College in Spartanburg, South Carolina.
-Along with the New England Patriots, it is one of only two teams whose name represents multiple states.
+The Panthers compete in the National Football League (NFL) as a member of the National Football Conference (NFC) South division.
+The team is headquartered in Bank of America Stadium in Uptown Charlotte, which also serves as the team's home field.
+The Panthers are supported throughout the Carolinas; although the team has played its home games in Charlotte since 1996, it played its home games at Memorial Stadium in Clemson, South Carolina, during its first season in 1995.